 Park at Stewart Park.
 Look for the multi-use path and continue in the southeast direction riding along the eastern park entrance road and the unique South Umpqua River.

 The multi-use path leaves Stewart Park and enters the Riverfront Disc Golf Course and continues to Gaddis Park.
 The park has several softball fields and river access for swimming, fishing, and other water activities.
 As you travel through Gaddis Park, you'll find yourself between the beautiful South Umpqua River and the Central Oregon Pacific Railroad.

 Continuing in the south direction, you'll go through an area know as Deer Creek Park.
 Cross over a small pedestrian footbridge at Deer Creek, a tributary into the South Umpqua River.
 Deer Creek Park, along Pine Street; a historic neighborhood that was established in the late 1800's.
 This section connects to the Roseburg Visitors Center, a great place to pick up local information and to sit and relax with a bag lunch.

-This ride continues south under the Oak and Washington Street Bridges and into another historic residential neighborhood, Flint Street.
+This trail continues south under the Oak and Washington Street Bridges and into another historic residential neighborhood, Flint Street.
 From Flint Street, turn right onto Mosher Avenue and turn left onto Fullerton Street and a right onto Hoover Street and then a right onto Arizona Street.